 Figure S3.2.
-Range chart for the Terziet-02 borehole showing the presence of miospore taxa.
+Range chart for the Terziet-02 borehole (ETB-02) showing the presence of miospore taxa.

-3.4 Banholt (B62D1181)
+3.4 Banholt – ETB-04

 Four samples were processed from the Banholt well.
-None of the yielded discernable palynomorphs.
+None of them yielded discernible palynomorphs.
 The three deeper samples (228.7, 190.5 and 160.5 m) constitute a kerogen that looks very dark-colored and degraded, possibly related to intense weathering.
-The sample at 147.5 m is distinct, it is dominated by far lighter colored wood remains comprising sheets, cuticles and tracheids (see Plate XX).
-However, it does not contain any discernable palynomorphs.
+The sample at 147.5 m is distinct, it is dominated by far lighter colored wood remains comprising sheets, cuticles and tracheids (Fig. S3.5).
+However, it does not contain any discernible palynomorphs.
 This material is likely derived from a coaly source.

 3.5 RWTH-01

-Well RWTH-01 penetrated a very thick succession of Paleozoic strata, very close to a prominent Variscan thrust fault (Aachen-Midi Fault).
-Based on cuttings and well-log profile the upper 1025 m are interpreted as Carboniferous, with interpretations diverging as to whether these represent the Westphalian or Namurian.
+Based on cuttings and well-log profile, the upper 1025 m are interpreted as Carboniferous, with interpretations diverging as to whether these represent the Westphalian or Namurian.
 The Dinantian is not present in the well.
-The Carboniferous strata overly Upper Devonian strata above a thick Lower Devonian succession (Figure X.3).

-In order to obtain ages for the Carboniferous succession 12 cuttings samples between 50 and 780 m depth were palynologically processed and analyzed.
+The Carboniferous strata overly Upper Devonian strata above a thick Lower Devonian succession (Fig. 3.3).To obtain ages for the Carboniferous succession 12 cutting samples between 50 and 780 m depth were palynologically processed and analysed.
 Seven of these turned out to be palynologically productive.
-Albeit both the preservation and abundance of the encountered miospores was poor the encountered assemblages provide stratigraphic insights.
-The spore coloration is very dark, comparable to the specimens encountered in well KSL-02.
+Although both the preservation and abundance of the encountered miospores were poor the encountered assemblages provide stratigraphic insights.
+The spore colouration is very dark, comparable to the specimens encountered in well KSL-02.

 Interval 20 – 40 m (2 cutting samples)